 The ROI for email marketing is massive.
 For every dollar spent on email marketing, you can expect a return of up to $41 in revenue.
 To put it into perspective, that’s better than social media, direct mail, search engines and television marketing.
 You don’t have to spend huge amounts on email marketing to reap big rewards – all you need to do is give a little time and affection to your guests’ email journey.

 How many hotel pre-arrival emails should you send?

 There’s a balance between keeping your guests well informed and bombarding them with information.
 The sweet spot for hotel pre-arrival emails is usually two.
 Any more than that and open rates will start to drop as guests feel pestered.
-Any less, and you’re missing opportunities to not only improve the guest experience but to bring in more revenue too.
+Any less, and you’re missing opportunities to not only improve the hotel guest experience but to bring in more revenue too.

 The booking confirmation email is an absolute must.
 It’s an email that offers both peace of mind and a go-to source of information for your guests.
 If you haven’t already, check out our article on how to create the best hotel booking confirmation email for specific advice on the first email in the guest journey.

-Then there are the pre-arrival emails, your opportunity to gather guest preferences, to upsell your property’s services, and to provide additional information to help you guest have a smooth stay.
+Then there are the pre-arrival emails, your opportunity to gather guest preferences, to upsell your property’s services, and to provide additional information to help your guest have a smooth stay.
 If you want to keep communication light, you can pack all of this into a single email, or you can separate it into two, which is what we’d recommend for most properties.
 There’s also a welcome email, which you can send as soon as guests check in.
 The purpose is similar to pre-arrival emails, with more emphasis on providing reassurance (‘tap this link to chat with us at any time’) as well as upselling/making the most of your facilities.